JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 Find a place on your computer's file system where you normaly keep data analysis stuff and create a new directory for Juypter Lab (e.g., C:\Code\Jupyter).

-In the next step, we'll run Jupyter Lab from this directory and it'll provide the base environment for all of our `Juypter notebooks` (collections of code interspersed with markdown elements).
+In the next step, we'll run Jupyter Lab from this directory and it'll provide the base environment for all of our `Juypter notebooks` (i.e., collections of code interspersed with markdown elements).

 ## Loading Jupyter Lab